INN/docs/how-to-work-with-us/consulting.md

 As a benefit of your INN membership you receive free hosting for your main website if you use our Largo platform (if you have more complex needs, multiple sites, etc. we may need to pass some of our infrastructure costs through to you).
 In addition, we will provide a reasonable amount of support to help you migrate to the platform and customize the look and feel of your site.

-If you require more assistance, extensive design customization, custom functionality, etc. or ongoing support then this is typically what we would ask you to pay for.
+If you require more assistance, extensive design customization, custom functionality, or ongoing support then this is typically what we would ask you to pay for.
+Learn more about [member benefits here](https://github.com/INN/docs/blob/master/how-to-work-with-us/member-benefits.md).

 **Weren't you doing this for free?
 Why do we have to pay now?**